-Well when it comes to managing money online there is always going to be some degree of risk involved but it seems to me that CoinBase are actively doing their best to make sure that their website is as safe as possible.
+Well, when it comes to managing money online there is always going to be some degree of risk involved but it seems to me that CoinBase is actively doing their best to make sure that their website is as safe as possible.

-CoinBase use something called two-factor authentication which basically means that when you login via the website you’ll be sent a code to your phone & you must enter the code to get access to your account.
+CoinBase uses something called two-factor authentication which basically means that when you log in via the website you’ll be sent a code to your phone & you must enter the code to get access to your account.

 This can seem like a bit of a pain but ultimately it’s there to protect your account as the idea is that in order for somebody else to get access to it they’d not only need your password, they’d need some way of accessing your phone too…

 Which as you probably agree is quite unlikely… And you’d like to think that the people who could potentially get access to both would not be the type of people looking to scam you as chances are they’re your family/friends.